heimrichhannot/contao-events-bundle/README.md

 You can activate sub events in the global Contao settings.
 Here you have the following 2 options.
 Which one you take depends on if the sub events can be a separate entity (`tl_calendar_sub_events`) or need to be instances of `tl_calendar_events`.

 In both cases, activate the appropriate checkbox in the global contao settings.
-Afterwards clear the cache and update the database.
+Afterwards **clear the cache** and **update the database**.

 #### Realization as an entity "tl_calendar_sub_events"